-- 19.1 Continued State and Commonwealth funding to supplement the contribution of NSW councils of approximately 60% towards the cost of community development, ageing and disability staff positions. - 19.2 Increased support for councils and communities that resettle refugees and welcome multicultural communities, including through: - A broader humanitarian resettlement strategy to encourage and support distribution of resettlement across NSW and Australia, - Support to areas where concentrated resettlement occurs to address social and economic impact gaps (including housing affordability, employment, infrastructure and services). - Funding for councils' roles, responsibilities and activities that support multicultural communities and promote social cohesion, including refugee resettlement. - Reviewing restrictive eligibility requirements of the Status Resolution Support Scheme and restoring access to this program for all people seeking asylum until their status is resolved. - 19.3 Funding to support participation of people with disability in their communities, including: - Funding to implement actions and projects identified in council Disability Inclusion Action Plans. - Funding to councils for community support, information, and referral and capacity building initiatives. - 19.4 The NSW Government to support and encourage inclusive consultation and engagement approaches, in consultation with councils and including technological options for people with disability. - 19.5 Funding and policy settings to address accessible and liveable housing design standards, housing affordability, access to public housing, and homelessness, including funding for councils to deliver initiatives at the local level. - 19.6 NSW Health to retain ownership of its aged care and disability facilities. - 19.7 Amendment of the Local Government Act 1993 to explicitly require Equal Employment Opportunity management plans to include provisions for targeted programs to increase employment opportunities for Aboriginal and Torres Strait Islander people. - 19.8 Funding support for volunteers and volunteer development programs, including for community organisations that engage volunteers. - 19.9 An urgent increase in the rate of Newstart and Youth Allowance by a minimum of \$100 per week. - 19.10 An increase in Government support for vulnerable children and young people to meet demand for rehabilitation services, early intervention and justice initiatives. - 19.11 Adequate funding for council-run youth and children services and recognition that councils are an essential provider of services to children and young people.
+- 19.1 Continued State and Commonwealth funding to supplement the contribution of NSW councils of approximately 60% towards the cost of community development, ageing and disability staff positions. - 19.2 Increased support for councils and communities that resettle refugees and welcome multicultural communities, including through: - A broader humanitarian resettlement strategy to encourage and support distribution of resettlement across NSW and Australia - Support to areas where concentrated resettlement occurs to address social and economic impact gaps (including housing, employment, infrastructure and services) - c.
+Funding for councils' roles, responsibilities and activities that support multicultural communities and promote social cohesion, including refugee resettlement - Reviewing restrictive eligibility requirements of the Status Resolution Support Scheme and restoring access to this program for all people seeking asylum until their status is resolved.

+- 19.3 Funding to support participation of people with disability in their communities, including: - a.
+Funding to implement actions and projects identified in council Disability Inclusion Action Plans - Funding to councils for community support, information, and referral and capacity building initiatives - c.
+Equal access to National Disability Insurance Scheme services for people with disability over 65 years of age - 19.4 The NSW Government to support and encourage inclusive consultation and engagement approaches, in consultation with councils and including technological options for people with disability. - 19.5 Funding and policy settings to address accessible and liveable housing design standards, housing affordability, access to public housing, and homelessness, including funding for councils to deliver initiatives at the local level. - 19.6 Improvements to provision of aged care services through: - a.
+NSW Health to retain ownership of its aged care and disability facilities - b.
+State and Federal Governments to provide increased funding to ensure the financial viability of local government aged care services. - 19.7 Legislation to require councils to plan, implement

+- strategies and report on gender equity in the workplace, with funding support from the NSW Government. - 19.8 Legislation to require Equal Employment Opportunity management plans to include provisions for targeted programs to increase employment opportunities for First Nations people. - 19.9 Funding support for volunteers and volunteer development programs, including for community organisations that engage volunteers. - 19.10 An urgent increase in the rate of JobSeeker & Youth Allowance by a minimum of \$100 per week.